 Want to avoid conflicts and meltdowns?
 Bring children up the Danish way

+Struggling with conflict and meltdowns?
+Bringing children up the Danish way could help

 The author of The Danish Way Every Day reveals how Danes raise such well-behaved